 Circa early 20th century

-Interesting Mandolin made by Piero Barazzi (on label second a in surname was changed to o but the reason for that is unknown) from Luino region which is very close to Switzerland's boarder so very far from main mandolin production cities like Naples and Catania.
+Interesting Mandolin made by Piero Barazzi (label shows second letter "a" in surname amended to "o" but the reason for that is unknown) from Luino region which is very close to Switzerland's boarder so very far from main mandolin production cities like Naples and Catania.
 This definitely had an impact on it's more original look that combines Neapolitan style mandolin with some other features similar to Calace – round sound hole, plastic binding, extended fretboard and different shape of scratch plate.

 Mandolin has been carefully restored to fully playable condition.
 The bowl and has been finished with French polish and table with Tru oil.
 Fretboard was cleaned and frets levelled, tuners cleaned, lubed and work very well.
 Scratch plate was missing some plastic inlay elements and a pearl imitation has been used instead.